 What is Counseling Psychology?

 The American Psychological Association (APA) recognizes counseling psychology as a specialty within professional psychology.
-Counseling psychology practitioners talk with patients to gain understanding of the situations or behaviors negatively affecting their lives.
+Counseling psychology practitioners talk with patients to gain an understanding of the situations or behaviors negatively affecting their lives.

 Using this knowledge, counseling psychologists work with the person seeking counseling on decision-making, possible solutions, and coping mechanisms.